isaacwilliams/losing-games-blog/src/pages/2020-05-10-running-mausritter-online/index.md

 published: "true"
 ---

 This post is going to be a fairly practical guide on how to options for handling Mausritter's unique inventory system in online play.
 This won't cover voice/video chat and rolling dice (a lot of people like [Roll20](https://roll20.net/) but I find it a bit clunky.
-[Discord](https://discord.com) is solid, but has no visual component.
+[Discord] is solid, but has no visual component.
 My group uses a combination of Google Hangouts and [Rolz](https://rolz.org/))

-One of Mausritter's main selling points as an RPG ruleset is the inclusion of physical tokens for your character's inventory.
+One of Mausritter's main features as an RPG ruleset is the inclusion of physical tokens for your character's inventory.
 These are great fun in person, and make for a inventory system that players actually _want_ to pay attention to.
 But with the world forced to play RPGs remotely now, how to play Mausritter?

 There's a few options here.
 None are perfect, but they're all usable.